swiftcurrent2018/openarc/README.md

 FEATURES/UPDATES
 -------------------------------------------------------------------------------
 * New features
+- Add Altera FPGAs as a new target device
 - Add a fake virtual device address space for OpenCL targets, which allows pointer-arithmetics on the virtual device address for both CUDA and OpenCL devices.

 * Updates